Marine steam engine: Steeple

 The steeple engine, sometimes referred to as a "crosshead" engine, was an early attempt to break away from the beam concept common to both the walking beam and side-lever types, and come up with a smaller, lighter, more efficient design.
-In a steeple engine, the vertical oscillation of the piston is not converted to a horizontal rocking motion as in a beam engine, but is instead used to move an assembly, composed of a crosshead and two rods, through a vertical guide at the top of the engine, which in turn rotates the crankshaft connecting rod below.
+In a steeple engine, the vertical oscillation of the piston is not converted to a horizontal rocking motion as in a beam engine, but is instead used to move an assembly, composed of a crosshead and two rods, through a vertical guide at the top of the engine, which in turn works the crankshaft connecting rod below.
 In early examples of the type, the crosshead assembly was rectangular in shape, but over time it was refined into an elongated triangle.
 The triangular assembly above the engine cylinder gives the engine its characteristic "steeple" shape, hence the name.

 Steeple engines were tall like walking beam engines, but much narrower laterally, saving both space and weight.
 Because of their height and high centre of gravity, they were, like walking beams, considered less appropriate for oceangoing service, but they remained highly popular for several decades, especially in Europe, for inland waterway and coastal vessels.

 Steeple engines began to appear in steamships in the 1830s and the type was perfected in the early 1840s by the Scottish shipbuilder David Napier.
 The steeple engine was gradually superseded by the various types of direct-acting engine.

 Siamese

 The Siamese engine, also referred to as the "double cylinder" or "twin cylinder" engine, was another early alternative to the beam or side-lever engine.
-This type of engine had two identical, vertical engine cylinders arranged side-by-side, whose piston rods were attached to a common, T-shaped crosshead.
+This type of engine had two identical, vertical engine cylinders arranged side by side, whose piston rods were attached to a common, T-shaped crosshead.
 The vertical arm of the crosshead extended down between the two cylinders and was attached at the bottom to both the crankshaft connecting rod and to a guide block that slid between the vertical sides of the cylinders, enabling the assembly to maintain the correct path as it moved.

 The Siamese engine was invented by British engineer Joseph Maudslay (son of Henry), but although he invented it after his oscillating engine (see below), it failed to achieve the same widespread acceptance, as it was only marginally smaller and lighter than the side-lever engines it was designed to replace.
-It was however used on a number of mid-century warships, including the first warship fitted with a screw propeller, HMS Rattler.
+It was, however, used on a number of mid-century warships, including the first warship fitted with a screw propeller, HMS Rattler.